jerryga/stock_monitor/README.md

 # Stock Monitor

 A Python-based stock and cryptocurrency monitoring and alerting system with web dashboard, Telegram, and email notifications.
+This only provides technical indicator calculation methods and is not intended as an investment reference.

 ## Features